paulasosa/frontend-developer/reto100/readme.md

 Day 2.
 - Starting with styles, with a little color, get better structure, justify-content, separate the footer and I was doing a little thing about responsive design.

+Day 3.
+- Today I start with the navegation inside the page.

 If you are here, please come one and see my portfolio!

 Good day!